 This year marks forty-four years since Toei Animation adapted Leiji Matsumoto’s sci-fi manga for TV Asahi.
 Rintaro directed the space opera, with Seiji Yokoyama musical score performed by the Tokyo Philharmonic.

-In the year 2977, technology has advanced to the point where people’s lives center around the pursuit of leisurely activities.
+In the year 2977, technology advanced to the point where people’s lives centered around the pursuit of leisurely activities.
 Humanity’s compliance leads an alien race of women to subjugate the populous.
 Captain Harlock and the outlaw, spaceship crew of the Arcadia are Earth’s only hope for salvation.
 Although brigands, Arcadia’s crew can empathize with the Mazone’s plight but must temper those feelings against a need to reclaim their home.